-The nearest public surface parking lot, which contains 130 parking spaces, is located 300 feet away at 1101 Hermosa Avenue (Lot A).
-The public parking structure containing 261 parking spaces located at 13th Street and Hermosa Avenue (Lot C) is located within 900 feet of the subject property.
-Occupancy rates for Lots A and C during weekday afternoons is 95% and 96% respectively.
+Peak parking demand for hotel/motel uses typically occurs during overnight hours from 9:00 p.m. to 10:00 a.m. daily.
+Motel uses have peak times which coincide with times of the week where public parking is more available when compared to general retail and office uses.
+The nearest public surface parking lot, which contains 130 parking spaces, is located approximately 1 block (300 feet) away at 1101 Hermosa Avenue (Lot A).
+Lot B contains 37 parking spaces and is located north of 13th Court; between Hermosa Avenue and Beach Drive, and is approximately two and a half blocks (750 feet) away.
+The public parking structure containing 261 parking spaces located at 13th Street and Hermosa Avenue (Lot C) is located approximately 3 blocks (900 feet) away.
+The overall public parking lot occupancy for Lots A, B and C is between 79% to 95% during weekday evenings and weekend afternoons.
 Public parking spaces are provided throughout the Downtown, which is located within Zone 2 of the Coastal Zone public parking supply (between 16th Street and 8th Street and as far east as Ardmore Avenue).
-In Zone 2, through a combination of public parking lots and metered street parking spaces, occupancy rates are 48% on weekday afternoons.
+In Zone 2, through a combination of public parking lots and metered street parking spaces, occupancy rates range between 51% and 62% during weekday evenings and weekend afternoons.